Application of the level-set model with constraints in image segmentation: The level-set method for the image segmentation

 \subsection{Time-space continuous framework of the level-set method}

-We assume an image is represented by the greyscale image function $I_0:\Omega\to [0,1]$ defined on a two dimensional rectangle $\Omega \equiv [0,L_1]\times[0,L_2]$.
-A common idea how to segment an object in the image is to start from a closed, embedded and smooth initial curve $\Gammanul$ approximating the shape of the object and let it evolve towards the exact boundary of the object.
+We consider a given image which is represented by the greyscale image function $I_0:\Omega\to [0,1]$ defined on a two dimensional rectangle $\Omega \equiv [K_1,L_1]\times[K_2,L_2]$.
+The idea how to segment an object in the image is to start from a closed, embedded and smooth initial curve $\Gammanul$ approximating the shape of the object and let it evolve towards the exact boundary of the object.
 To this end, we construct a family of evolving curves $\Gammat$ with the property that $\Gammat$ converges to the boundary of a segmented object as $t$ goes to infinity.
 There are many ways how to construct such a flow of planar curves.
 Among them we will focus our attention to the flow of curves proposed in the active contour model (c.f.
-Caselles et al. in \cite{CasellesKimmelSapiro-1995}, Kichenassamy et al. in \cite{KKOTY2}).
+Caselles et al. \cite{CasellesKimmelSapiro-1995}, Kichenassamy et al. \cite{KKOTY2}).
 A problem of finding a boundary of an object in the image can be reformulated as a problem of construction of planar curves on which the gradient $\nabla I_0$ of the image intensity function $I_0$ is large.